 PDF download Download Article

-1. The Leviathan cross represents both balance and the eternal.
-It features a double cross with an infinity symbol at the bottom.
+1. It features a double cross with an infinity symbol at the bottom.
 The double cross is associated with the harmony achieved between the physical and spiritual worlds, while the infinity symbol stands for the eternal cosmos.
 The Leviathan cross is also known as Satan’s cross, as well as the alchemical symbol for black sulfur, a part of the Philosopher’s Stone.
-Modern Satanists sometimes use the Leviathan cross; it appears in the Church of Satan’s Bible, created by Anton LaVey.[11]
+Modern Satanists sometimes use the Leviathan cross; it appears in the Church of Satan’s Bible, created by Anton LaVey.[13]

 • Origin: The Secret Order of the Knights Templar